 We Are Purdue University Fort Wayne

-Students come from all over the country—and, increasingly, from all over the world—to choose majors in the College of Arts and Sciences; the College of Engineering, Technology, and Computer Science; the College of Visual and Performing Arts; the College of Professional Studies; the Richard T. Doermer School of Business; the School of Music; the School of Education; and the School of Polytechnic.
-The university is home to 13 Centers of Excellence, including the Center for Applied Mathematics and Statistics, the Community Research Institute, and the Environmental Resources Center.
+Students come from all over the country—and, increasingly, from all over the world—to choose majors in the College of Arts and Sciences; the College of Engineering, Technology, and Computer Science; the College of Visual and Performing Arts; the College of Professional Studies; the Doermer School of Business; the School of Music; the School of Education; and the School of Polytechnic.
+The university is home to 13 Centers of Excellence, including the Center for Applied Mathematics and Statistics, the Center of Excellence in Systems Engineering, and the Environmental Resources Center.

-The Purdue Fort Wayne Mastodons athletics program helps fuel campus spirit, engagement, and pride through 16 NCAA Division I sports.
-Student-athletes represent the university as they compete on men’s and women’s teams that include basketball, volleyball, soccer, and golf.
+The Purdue Fort Wayne Mastodons athletics program—a member of the Horizon League—helps fuel campus spirit, engagement, and pride through 16 NCAA Division I teams.
+Student-athletes represent the university as they compete on men’s and women’s teams that include basketball, track, soccer, and golf.

 Purdue University Fort Wayne was founded in 1964 and is accredited by the Higher Learning Commission.